WhitelistVideo

 How It Works

-3. Everything else is blocked by default -- no content slips through
+3. Everything else is blocked automatically.

 What Parents Control